Concordium/concordium.github.io/source/mainnet/net/desktop-wallet/accounts-desktop.rst

 Terms and conditions
 --------------------

-If you want to view the latest version of the *License notices* and *Terms and conditions for the Desktop Wallet* do the following.
+To view the latest version of the *License notices* and *Terms and conditions for the Desktop Wallet*:

 - On Windows, press **Alt** to display the menu bar, and then in the **Help** menu, choose the document you want to view.